nick-etuk/workstation1/README.md

 For example, if the step script is `install_node.sh`, the step config file must be `install_node.json`.
 Step names must be unique across all projects.

+# Uniquenes of Ids

+Step Ids must be unique across all projects, since a step defined in one project can be used in all projects.
+Project Ids must be unique.

 # CLI commands

-- `ws`: Shows the main menu.
-This contains a list of all projects and activities.
+- `ws1`: Shows the main menu.
+This contains a list of all projects and menu steps.
-- `ws <activity>`: Runs the specified activity.
-- `ws <step>`: Runs the specified step.
+- `ws <step Id>`: Runs the specified step.
-- `ws list`: Lists all steps in all projects.
+- `ws1 list`: Lists all steps in all projects.
-- `ws add`: Adds a new project to the menu.
+- `ws1 add`: Adds a new project to the menu.
-- `ws update`: Updates the step registry with the latest steps from all projects.
+- `ws1 scan`: Updates the step registry with the latest steps from all projects.
-  Run this command after adding new steps or activities.
+  Run this command after adding new steps.
-- `ws help`: Shows the help menu.
+- `ws1 help`: Shows the help menu.